My Favorite Docker Setup for Django Development

 }

-If you’re comfortable with nginx
+If you’re comfortable with nginx configuration, you probably understand this

 file, but I’ll go over it for those of you, like me, who need an introduction